heini-phys-chem/read_sdf/README.md

 python sdf_read.py <filename>.sdf MOLECULE PROP [PROP2...]
 ```
 ##### MOLECULE
-Define which molecule or which molecules will be extracted.
+Defines which molecule or molecules will be extracted.
 Possible keywords:
 ```
 ALL
 index (1,2...)